-• Public Works Readiness in Response and Recovery

-• Maintain a constant state of readiness for Public Works responders to address emergencies impacting communities in a responsive and collaborative manner.

-• Advance Public Works as a Trusted Agency in Emergency Management

-Assume a recognized role in emergency management amongst other agencies in Los Angeles County to advance its role as a first responder.
+- Public Works Readiness in Response and Recovery - Maintain a constant state of readiness for Public Works responders to address emergencies impacting communities in a responsive and collaborative manner. - Advance Public Works as a Trusted Agency in Emergency Management - Assume a recognized role in emergency management amongst other agencies in Los Angeles County.